 Switch to a large rubber spatula.
 Scrape the sides and bottom of the bowl then add the dry ingredients in 3 parts, gently stirring until they disappear and the batter is smooth.
 Stir in the carrots, nuts, and raisins.

 Divide the batter between the prepared cake pans.
-Bake until the tops of the cake layers are springy when touched and when a toothpick inserted into the center of the cake comes out clean; 35 to 45 minutes.
+Bake until the tops of the cake layers are springy when touched and when a toothpick inserted into the center of the cake comes out clean, 35 to 45 minutes.

 Cool cakes in pans for 15 minutes then turn out onto cooling racks, peel off parchment paper and cool completely.
+(If you find that a cake layer is stuck to the bottom of the pan, leave the cake pan upside down and allow gravity to do its thing).

 In a large bowl, beat cream cheese with a handheld mixer on medium speed until creamy, about 1 minute.